hannobraun/playground/2025-08-02_language-design/README.md

 There's a nice side effect to having the binding operator: It saves us from having to learn all those stack manipulation operators, that other stack-based languages tend to have.

-We can just implement those using bindings.
+We can just implement them using bindings.

 ```
 # dup